Published on June 9, 2025

 Furthermore, coverage often depends on the care being deemed “medically necessary.”
 Sometimes, you might even need a referral from your primary care physician to get your chiropractic care approved by your plan.
 For those with Original Medicare, remember that while Part B covers medically necessary spinal manipulation, it doesn’t extend to other services a chiropractor might offer, such as X-rays, massage, or acupuncture.
 You’ll have to pay for these additional services out of your own pocket.

-Choosing a Chiropractor Who Accepts Your Insurance
+How to Find a Chiropractor Who Takes Your Insurance

 Once you have a clearer picture of what your insurance might cover for chiropractic care, the next important step is finding a chiropractor who actually accepts your plan.
 This might seem like a small detail, but it can make a big difference to your wallet and the smoothness of your care journey.
 Choosing a chiropractor who is in-network with your insurance provider generally means lower out-of-pocket costs for you.
 Plus, these providers are often more familiar with your plan’s requirements, which can simplify the billing process.
 Let’s walk through how to find the right chiropractor who not only meets your health needs but also works well with your insurance coverage.
 Taking a little time here can save you headaches and money down the road.